zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Innostore.md

     where your active data set exceeds memory you will experience additional latency as InnoDB fetches data from disk.

+  * Highly tunable

+    InnoDB has grown to have a lot of tuning parameters over the years.

 ### Weaknesses:

   * GPL rather than Apache license